p4lang/open-p4studio/README.md

 Intel® P4 Studio Software Development Environment (SDE) is a set of packages for programming Intel’s line of programmable Ethernet Switches.
 The package also contains scripts for building and installing SDE.
 The fully automated script (`install.sh`) introduced in this release internally invokes the existing command line interface tool (`p4studio`) to ease the build and installation process.
 The following sections describe how to build, install, and run the Intel P4 Studio SDE.

+# What is included

+The following things are included in this repository:

++ Driver software
++ bfrt runtime API implementation
++ An x86_64 binary of the simulation model
+  + Note: Source code for the simulation model is in the process of being released to open source, but that is not yet complete.
++ Example P4_16 programs and PTF tests
++ Git submodule referring to the latest version of the P4 compiler in the repository https://github.com/p4lang/p4c tested with this code.
++ bfrt_python code is included, but the build process needs some fixes before this is available for use.

+This supports developing and compiling P4 programs for Tofino 1 and 2 ASICs, developing control plane software, and simulating its execution on the model.

+Some things not included, that one must get from Intel:

++ BSPs (Board Support Packages) for booting hardware boards containing Tofino ASICs.
++ Drivers for Serdes on the ASICs.
+These are not necessary for running the simulation model.

 # Setup

 ```bash